Gel Monobloc Batteries

 Additionally, sulphating in a Gel battery from cycling is reduced through the use of the Thixotropic Gel and micro-porous separator.

-What applications are Gel batteries ideal for?
+What applications are Gel Monobloc batteries ideal to be installed in?

 - Mobility scooters